Archive for: Polish Act on Combating Unfair Competition

 February 5th, 2005, Tomasz Rychlicki

-The Supreme Court in its judgment of 27 October 2004 case file III CK 410/03 held that the use of someone else’s trademark for information purposes and in advertising is allowed, if it does not mislead as to the existence of economic links between the trade mark owner and the person that uses such trade mark.
+The Supreme Court in its judgment of 27 October 2004 case file III CK 410/03 held that the use of someone else’s trademark for informational purposes and in advertising is allowed, if it does not mislead as to the existence of economic links between the trade mark owner and the person that uses such trade mark.

 Unfair competition, case II CKN 578/99